 Stay in the Haliburton Highlands

-Whether travelling from far away or deciding on a staycation nearby, there are plenty of quality accommodations choose from.
+Whether traveling from far away or deciding on a staycation nearby, there are plenty of quality accommodations to choose from.
 Many Haliburton hotels are nestled in the heart of the Highlands and a short drive away from all the amazing attractions.

-Since 1924, the Bonnie View Inn has been a favourite place for families to gather.
-The 28-room, family operated property features a brilliant waterfront on Lake Kashagawigamog and plenty of resort amenities for the young and young-at-heart.
+Since 1924, the Bonnie View Inn has been a favorite place for families to gather.
+The 28-room, family-operated property features a brilliant waterfront on Lake Kashagawigamog and plenty of resort amenities for the young and young-at-heart.
 The Bonnie View offers both hotel rooms and chalet rentals, while year-round activities – from beach volleyball to hiking to skating on the frozen lake – mean the fun doesn’t stop when the weather starts to cool.

 But, if a hotel doesn’t suit your needs, there are also plenty of cottage rental options available throughout the year.
 Three cottage rental businesses stand out for their options: Cottage Care Rentals is the easiest website to navigate, while All Season Cottage Rentals and WRD Cottage Rental Agency have listings based on seasonal availability.